Senior rides and transportation: 5 alternatives to driving

 My mom was always a great driver — as far as I know, she never got a single traffic ticket in her six decades behind the wheel.
 But when she started getting lost on the familiar route to her hair salon, we knew it was time to take away the car keys.
 My dad had already given up driving a few years earlier due to vision problems, so this was a major transition for my parents, who lived in the suburbs and relied on a car to get anywhere other than their backyard.

 Thankfully, my brother and I were able to come up with a solution that suited everyone: We searched online and found Rhonda, a home aide who would come over two or three days a week to drive my parents on errands, to medical appointments and even on excursions to the beach or a farm stand when the weather was nice.
 We were relieved that my parents were safe, and my parents came to love Rhonda as both a driver and a friend.
-Rhonda eventually transitioned to a more full-time caregiver role, and she was the reason my parents were able to remain at home for another three years.
+Rhonda eventually transitioned to a more full-time caregiver role, and she was the reason my parents were able to remain at home and aging in place for another three years.

 1. Home aide/driver